lumol-org/lumol/doc/book/concepts/simulation.rst

 2. Propagate the system for one step using a Propagator;
 3. Compute the physical properties of the system and output them to a file;
-4. Check if the simulation is finished (either the required number of steps has been done, or come convergence criterion is reached) it returns the updated system.
+4. Check if the simulation is finished (either the required number of steps has been done, or a convergence criterion is reached) it returns the updated system.
 If the simulation is not finished, go back to (2)

 Propagators